BBBase-EHeresy/PPPub/docs/rules_manual/sieges.md

 ## ASSAULTING THE FORTRESS

 Generally speaking, one player's army will be outside the fortress and the other within.
-Attacking a fortress is easy in principle but hard in practice â€” the attacker must simply breach the gates or scale the walls!
+Attacking a fortress is easy in principle but hard in practice — the attacker must simply breach the gates or scale the walls!

 #### ATTACKING GATES (AND DOORS)

 A model in base contact with a gate or doorway may attack it in the Fight phase as if it were an enemy model.
 The Attacker automatically wins the Fight and so rolls To Wound against the Defence of the door.
 Each successful Strike causes one Wound.
-Shooting attacks with a Strength of 5 or greater may also damage doors â€” shooting attacks with a Strength of 4 or less cannot damage doors.
+Shooting attacks with a Strength of 5 or greater may also damage doors — shooting attacks with a Strength of 4 or less cannot damage doors.

 #### MAKING AN ESCALADE